Spark deficient Gabor frames: Introduction

-For non--cyclic groups, it was previously only known that full spark Gabor frames \emph{do not exist} for functions defined on the Klein group, $\ZZ/2\ZZ\times\ZZ/2\ZZ$ \cite{P13}.
-We shall extend this argument to any finite abelian non--cyclic group, in the following way: first, we show that the full spark property is hereditary with respect to the group.
+For non-cyclic groups, it was previously only known that full spark Gabor frames \emph{do not exist} for functions defined on the Klein group, $\ZZ/2\ZZ\times\ZZ/2\ZZ$ \cite{P13}.
+We shall extend this argument to any finite abelian non-cyclic group, in the following way: first, we show that the full spark property is hereditary with respect to the group.
 Therefore, in order to show that no full spark Gabor frame exists, it suffices to restrict our attention to groups of the form $\ZZ/p\ZZ\times\ZZ/p\ZZ$, for $p$ odd prime.
-Thus is proved the first main result of this paper: \begin{thm} Let $G$ be a finite abelian, non--cyclic group.
+Thus is proved the first main result of this paper: \begin{thm} Let $G$ be a finite abelian, non-cyclic group.
 Then, for any $f\in\CC^G$, the Gabor frame generated by $f$ is spark deficient. \end{thm}

-We will also revisit the cyclic case and prove that all eigenvectors of Clifford unitaries whose (projective) order is not coprime to the dimension $N$, for $N$ odd, generate spark deficient Gabor frames, extending some results in \cite{DBBA13}.
-Lastly, we investigate a possible connection between uncertainty principles with respect to the discrete and short--time Fourier transforms.
+In relation to the SIC-POVM problem we will revisit the cyclic case and prove that all eigenvectors of Clifford unitaries whose (projective) order is not coprime to the dimension $N$, for $N$ odd, generate spark deficient Gabor frames, extending some results in \cite{DBBA13}.
+This shows that there is not in principle any relation between these two basic properties of a Gabor frame, namely equiangularity and the full spark property.

+Lastly, we investigate a possible connection between uncertainty principles with respect to the discrete and short-time Fourier transforms.
+Uncertainty principles provide a measure of localization of signals whose various transforms (e.g. Fourier) are well-localized.
+When these signals are defined over a finite Abelian group, localization is usually measured by the size of the support, leading to classical and new versions of uncertainty principles with respect to the Fourier transform \cite{Mes06,T05}.
+This sort of principle appears in applications to sparse signal recovery, and sparse matrix identification \cite{CRT06,KPR08,P07}, among others.

-The paper is organized as follows: in section \ref{BG}, we will lay down the definitions and the necessary backround related to the results of this paper.
-In section \ref{NC}, we will prove that full spark Gabor frames do not exist over finite abelian non--cyclic groups.
+The paper is organized as follows: in section \ref{BG}, we will give the definitions and the necessary backround related to the results of this paper.
+In section \ref{NC}, we will prove that full spark Gabor frames do not exist over finite abelian non-cyclic groups.
 Section \ref{CYC} revisits the cyclic case, where we find some special vectors that generate spark deficient Gabor frames, and section \ref{UNC} deals with uncertainty principles.